After a night of red and blue mirages, TV anchors and pundits push back on Trump’s false claim of election victory

 MSNBC’s Nicolle Wallace had a similar framing.
-“This is straight-up authoritarian malarkey,” she told viewers, echoing one of Democratic presidential candidate Joe Biden’s go-to sayings “This is an extremely flammable situation and the president just threw a match into it.
+“This is straight-up authoritarian malarkey,” she told viewers, echoing one of Democratic presidential candidate Joe Biden’s go-to sayings.
+“This is an extremely flammable situation and the president just threw a match into it.
 He hasn’t won these states.”

 CBS anchor Norah O’Donnell, usually cautious in rendering opinions, said Trump was “castrating the facts.”
 CNN’s White House reporter Jim Acosta said “the Founding Fathers are rolling in their graves” over an American president “delegitimizing” the results of an election.